Bearded Seal

 Did You Know

 The nose of a bearded seal serves an important role thanks to its highly sensitive tactile hairs, which help detect changes in the environment.
 These whiskers can pick up the vibrations and movements of prey in dark waters.
-The seals don’t have the best land vision, but they have good underwater vision and adapted for low light environments.
+Their vision on land is limited, but they have good underwater vision and are adapted for low light environments.

 Field Notes: Behavior & Biology